Parent Handbook

 PARENT VOLUNTEERS

 Parents are encouraged to participate in their child’s education by volunteering in one or more of the following areas: as Library Media Center Aide, at various special events, and as a classroom volunteer.
 These activities, which depend on parent volunteers, enhance the educational programs that Camino Grove provides our children.
 REMINDER: Every parent who interacts with the children on the Camino Grove campus must have a current TB Clearance and Volunteer Application form on file.
 TB Clearance forms are good for four years.
-Contact the school health office to see when yours expires.
+Contact the school health office to see when yours expires.- Field Trips are a fun experience for our students to learn not only about real-world experiences but also about being safe, responsible, and respectful while away from home and school.
+Parent volunteers are selected by the classroom teacher to support the learning experience.
+Please be mindful that not all parents can attend.
+Parents will notify the teacher they are interested in supporting the field trip.
+Teachers then randomly select parent volunteers.

 SCHOOL SITE COUNCIL